AshRivera/boisestate-adaptlab.github.io/students.md

 Nicholas Prussen is currently a Junior majoring in Computer Science here at Boise State.
 He is currently working on the Parflow Project under Ahmad Rezaii.
 He also worked on the Lidar Data Processing
 Project.

+* * *

+#### Ashley Rivera

+Ashley Rivera is a senior undergraduate majoring in Electrical Engineering with a minor in Computer Science.
+She spent the summer of 2020 working at the Idaho National Laboratory as an Applied Systems Engineering Intern at the Advanced Test Reactor.
+She is exploring the possible use of FPGAs in the CHiLL-I/E project.

 <br>